ianthetechie/docs/v19.1/cost-based-optimizer.md

 1. Have an [enterprise license](enterprise-licensing.html).
 2. Determine which data consists of reference tables that are rarely updated (such as postal codes) and can therefore be easily replicated to different regions.
 3. Create multiple indexes on the reference tables.
 Note that the indexes need to include (in key or using [`STORED`](create-index.html#store-columns)) the columns that you wish to query.
 4. Create replication zones for each index.
+If you are confident that you know where

 With the above pieces in place, the optimizer will automatically choose the index nearest the gateway node that is planning the query.